-The two outboard seat are equipped with adjustable head restraints.
+The rear seats are equipped with adjustable head restraints.
 To raise the head restraint, pull upward on the head restraint.
 To lower the head restraint, press the adjustment button, located on the base of the head restraint, and push downward on the head restraint.